openshift/openshift-origin-design/web-console/project-details/pvc-expand.md

 ## Design
 ![expand pvc action](img/expand-pvc-action.png)
 - "Expand PVC" should appear in the `Actions` menu of the details page for PVCs that support expansion.
+- The "Expand PVC" action should **not** appear if expansion is not supported by the PVC's Storage Class.
 - Clicking the Expand PVC brings up a modal where the user can enter the desired PVC capacity.

 ### CNS Modal